 Both units combined provide beds for 22 people.

-To check on the availability of dates or to make reservations and travel arrangements contact Fr.
-Jerome by e-mail at Guest master or telephone Kathe, Retreat House Manager, at 585-243-2220 or by writing:
+To check on the availability of dates or to make reservations, contact Mike Sauter, Retreat House Manager, at 585-243-2220 or at email@example.com

 No pets please.
-In consideration of those coming after you suffering from allergies no pets are allowed at any of our guest houses.
+In consideration of those coming after you suffering from allergies, no pets are allowed at any of our guest houses.
+No smoking in the house.